 Reserve items are processed on a first-come, first-served basis.
-Every attempt is made to place items on reserve in a timely manner; however, we can only guarantee that Reserve items will be available to students by a given date if they are submitted to us seven days in advance of that date, so plan accordingly.
+Every attempt is made to place items on reserve in a timely manner; however, we can only guarantee that reserve items will be available to students by a given date if they are submitted to us seven days in advance of that date, so plan accordingly.
 Also note that reserves are not processed on weekends.

 We do not place the following categories of items on reserve:

-Rolvaag Library offers four types of reserves:
+St. Olaf Libraries offer four types of reserves: